Up to 35% Off Raised Beds

 Leaves With Brown Lesions

 Brown lesions and/or irregular brown spots on coleus leaves are a sign of downy mildew.
-Unfortunately downy mildew thrives in hot wet conditions, as do coleus.
+Unfortunately, downy mildew thrives in hot wet conditions, as do coleus.

 If you notice these irregular brown spots and the leaves, especially the lower leaves, it might be downy mildew.
 Other signs include a fuzzy growth on the underside of the leaves that may have a purple hue.

 The best method is to create less humid conditions.
 This might not be possible in the garden.
 But containers may be moved to drier, sunnier locations.
-Also try and water your coleus in the morning as opposed to the evening so that the leaves can dry off right away.
+Also, try and water your coleus in the morning as opposed to the evening so that the leaves can dry off right away.

 Bleached Leaves

-Bleached leaves is a sign that your coleus is in too much sun.
+Bleached leaves are a sign that your coleus is in too much sun.
 There are new varieties on the market that take full sun.
 Take a look at the Colorblaze series, as they can take sun and shade.
 But for many varieties, shade is the best place.

 Plant in areas that receive morning sun.
 Or under a tree where it will receive dappled shade.
 Try and protect your coleus from the heat of the afternoon sun.
 If you are planting your coleus in more sun, make sure you are providing them with more water.